This website uses cookies

 Regional Context: A Tale of Two Islands

-The UK and Ireland are approaching the ENC26 with distinct but complementary strategies, reflecting their unique local ecosystems.
+Great Britain and Ireland are approaching the ENC26 with distinct but complementary strategies, reflecting their unique local ecosystems.

 Great Britain: Leveraging Elite Infrastructure

 The UK's national team setup for the ENC26 is a powerhouse collaboration.
 The British Esports Federation (BEF) has been appointed as the National Team Partner, with Jeff Simpkins serving as the National Team Manager .
-The UK strategy is characterised by:
+The GB strategy is characterised by:

 • Elite Partnerships: The team is supported by industry giants like Fnatic and even The Football Association (The FA), bridging the gap between traditional sports and elite esports.